i-am-cjc/static-site-generator/README.md

 Pride
 =====

-A simple static site generator written as a bash script.
+A simple static site generator written as a bash^w Python script.
 Requires pandoc to be installed to convert from markdown